- There’s currently a limited supply of test kits with public health departments, so not everyone will qualify for testing.

 “You don’t want to expose everybody else in the waiting room, whether you have influenza or coronavirus infection or some other respiratory virus,” Schaffner said.

-Your physician will work with the Centers for Disease Control and Prevention (CDC) and state laboratories to
+Your physician will work with the Centers for Disease Control and Prevention (CDC) and state laboratories to determine if you need testing.

 It’s important to understand that testing is still limited — it takes time to develop, manufacture, and implement testing, Campbell said.